Skip to main content

 Some say new music is atonal, or electronic.
 But the former is a hundred years old, and the latter fifty.
 I say, forget the classifications of new or old.
 The destiny of all modern art is to become the art noveau of the future.
 My music is mostly figurative, in that it is as accurate a rendition of inspiration as possible within a supporting structure.

-Jah Light Design
+Leo Jah Light

 Louise Sunnucks